bashfx/fx-catalog/docs/man/semver.md

-# FX-SEMVER(1) Script for Semantic Versioning and Git Operations
+key# FX-SEMVER(1) Script for Semantic Versioning and Git Operations

 ## Overview